 On the Start menu that appears, click your left mouse button on the All Programs item.
 On the All programs menu, look for Microsoft Office.
-If you have Office 2007 (or 2010), you'll see this:
+If you have Office 2007 to Office 2016, you'll see something like this:

 If you have an earlier version of Microsoft Word, you'll see something like this:

-In Word 2010, you won't see the round Office button in the top left.
+In Word 2010 to 2016, you won't see the round Office button in the top left.
 Instead, you'll have an extra item in the top left - the File tab.